saMahmoudzadeh/docs/strings.md

 <a name="method-str-contains"></a>
 #### `Str::contains()` {.collection-method}

 The `Str::contains` method determines if the given string contains the given value.
-This method is case sensitive:
+This method is case-sensitive:

     use Illuminate\Support\Str;